 Welcome to Alaska Alpine Adventures and our 20th season!
 In 2018, as we be celebrate 19 years as a leader in wilderness travel and exploration of Alaska's spectacular national parks and wildlife refuges, we will also be celebrating the 100th anniversary of Denali National Park.
 This historic centennial will allow us to reflect on our amazing history as well introduce an ever growing number of adventure travelers to some of Alaska's most iconic national park unit.

 Alaska Alpine Adventures has built an international reputation as Alaska's premier small-group pure Adventure Travel Company, guiding in Alaska's great parks.
 Exploring Alaska's national parks and wildlife refuges is our passion, and that passion is reflected in each adventure trip we lead.

-So enjoy with us our 18th year!
+So enjoy with us our 20th season!
 Our hope is that the imagery* and stories you see here on our website will not only inspire you to take a trip with us, but will also compel you to help us protect the last great American wilderness that is Alaska.

 One of our specialties is guiding multisport tours, group travel, custom tours, and private family adventures throughout Alaska.
 Our award winning trips offer our guests the opportunity to completely experience the Last Frontier in a small-group away from the crowds.
 Contact us for custom options for family hiking, camping, lodge-based tours , and private and customized adventures to some of Alaska's most spectacular wilderness areas.Guided Wilderness Trips